surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace08-sample.md

     /// <summary>
     /// This sample shows how to use a PowerShell object to run commands.
 The
     /// PowerShell object builds a pipeline that include the Get-Process cmdlet,
-    /// which is then piped to the sort-object cmdlet.
+    /// which is then piped to the Sort-Object cmdlet.
 Parameters are added to the
-    /// sort-object cmdlet to sort the HandleCount property in descending order.
+    /// Sort-Object cmdlet to sort the HandleCount property in descending order.
     /// </summary>
     /// <param name="args">Parameter is not used.</param>
     /// <remarks>